2024 International Conference Agenda

 INNOVATIVE PROGRAM

-CREATING AN ECOSYSTEM OF INNOVATION
+CREATING AN ECOSYSTEM OF INNOVATION (The Ledger - Sixth Floor)

 The Innovation Foundation at Oklahoma State University integrates its strategic priorities within both the university and the community, fostering a dynamic ecosystem of innovation.
 By facilitating applied research from concept to commercialization, The Innovation Foundation functions independently of any college or department, intentionally fostering interdisciplinary collaboration – a cornerstone of Oklahoma State University’s strategic plan.
 By bridging academia and industry, The Innovation Foundation promotes collaboration, knowledge exchange, and technological advancement for economic growth and societal progress.